m1h1r-a/influencer-rank/README.md

 ### Step 1: Extract Image Objects

-Use an object detection model (e.g., YOLO, Detectron2) to extract objects from images:
+Use an object detection model () to extract objects from images:

 ```bash
 # This step requires an object detection model